The-Known-Galaxy/archives/sith/combat_studies/lightsaber_variants/lightsaber_variants.md

 Shoto:
 The Shoto is a short saber with a blade extending perhaps a half-meter.
-The Shoto is often wielded in a Jedi’s off hand as a second blade.
+The Shoto is often wielded in a Jediâ€™s off hand as a second blade.
 The guard shoto is carried by means of a perpendicular handle, allowing for spins that put an opponent off balance but put oneself at risk.

 Lightclub: